 The site can connect and disconnect from the utility grid to operate as a microgrid in grid-connected or island mode.
 In island mode, the site provides its own voltage source, interconnected loads, and variable generation is controlled to maintain stable grid conditions as they act as a single controllable entity with respect to the grid.

 These capabilities are providing our partners in industry, academia, and government with a unique opportunity to validate, optimize, and visualize the grid integration performance of emerging energy technologies before they are deployed.

-Grid integration research at the NWTC is currently focused on:
+Grid integration research at the Flatirons Campus is currently focused on:

 - Active power control, ancillary services, and synthetic inertia supplied by wind and solar systems